 It wasn’t until May 2021 that the MGC finally voted to lift all of the remaining pandemic-related restrictions.
 One of those restrictions had been to limit poker tables to a maximum of four players.
 Faced with such a constraint, both MGM Springfield and Encore Boston Harbor decided against reopening their poker rooms.
 However, now even with full tables of players permitted, the casinos still haven’t reopened those areas.

 According to WWLP in Boston, the MGC has received numerous complaints from poker players about the rooms remaining closed.
 At last week’s meeting, Bruce Band of the MGC’s Gaming Agents Division reported that such complaints “have increased tenfold in the last two weeks.”

-Band explained that players have been suggesting the MGC allow “poker parlors” to open while the rooms at the Massachusetts casinos remain closed.
+Band explained that players have been suggesting the MGC allow “poker parlors” to open while the rooms at the Massachusetts online casinos remain closed.
 State gambling law, though, does not allow such facilities to operate.

 MA casinos will reassess poker at a later date

 Back in May when the restrictions were removed, both MGM Springfield and Encore Boston Harbor indicated they would announce at a later date whether or not they would reopen their poker rooms.

 Following Thursday’s meeting, Encore commented on the matter again in response to the discussion of player complaints, as reported by NBC Boston.